Article written by Elisa - Travel Writer & Local in France

 The first stop of this lavender route in Provence is Coustellet to visit the beautiful Lavender Museum (276 Route de Gordes, Coustellet).
 This museum is a great introduction to the world of lavender in Provence, and it also has a good shop with excellent lavender-based products.

 From Coustellet, take the D2 road to the Abbey of Sénanque, surrounded by one of Provence’s most iconic lavender fields.
 Here, the lavender fields are at an altitude of 350-700 m, mainly with lavandine.

-After Sénanque, drive to Gordes, one of the picturesque hilltop villages of Provence, with the label Most Beautiful Villages in France.
+After Sénanque, drive to Gordes, one of the picturesque hilltop villages of the Luberon, with the label Most Beautiful Villages in France.
 Visit Gordes with its cobbled streets, pretty stone architecture, and little shops selling local products and all kinds of crafts.
 Gordes also has several places where you can have lunch.